alterakey/trueseeing/README.md

 ### Extensions

 You can write your own commands and signatures as extensions.
 Extensions are placed under `/ext` (containers) or `~/.trueseeing2/extensions/` (pip) .
 Alternatively you can distribute your extensions as wheels.
 We provide type information so you can not only type-check your extensions with [mypy](https://github.com/python/mypy) but also get a decent assist from IDEs.

-_TBD: Document extension APIs_
+See the details section for details.

 ## Build